dansmyers/Networks/Sprint-1-Network_Fundamentals/Labs/1-Linux_Mimir_and_HTML_Lab.md

 ### Jam

 Before going further, experiment with making some changes to your page and visualizing the results.
-Run the server using `srv`, reload the page, then stop the server using CTRL + c (or COMMAND + c on Mac) when you need to make changes.
+Run the server, reload the page, then stop the server using CTRL + c (or COMMAND + c on Mac) when you need to make changes.

 Try creating an unordered list of items using the `<ul>` and `<li>` tags: